NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_01_Single-Variable_EDA.md

 The file physical_circulation.csv contains the total physical circulation (checkouts and renewals) at each branch of the Nashville Public Library.

+Read in this file as a dataframe named *circulation*.

 1. Find the following:
 * mean circulation
 * median circulation